A rare photograph of the amazing White-browed Purpletuft by Ian Davies.

 Blue-and-yellow and Red-and-green Macaws, Sunbittern, Hoatzin, Channel-billed and White-throated Toucans, Bluish-fronted, Great, Paradise, White-chinned, White-eared and Yellow-billed Jacamars, White-plumed Antbird, Wire-tailed Manakin and Musician Wren, as well as Blue-throated (Common) Piping Guan, Red-throated Caracara, Sungrebe, Pied Plover, Large-billed and Yellow-billed Terns, parrots including Festive and Short-tailed, trogons, hummingbirds including Black-eared Fairy and Gould's Jewelfront, Green-and-rufous Kingfisher, puffbirds including Brown-banded and Spotted, Rusty-breasted Nunlet, Scarlet-crowned Barbet, aracaris, Golden-collared Toucanet, woodpeckers, Red-and-white Spinetail, Chestnut-winged Hookbill, foliage-gleaners, woodcreepers, antshrikes including Pearly, antwrens including Ancient, many antbirds including Banded and Dot-backed, and Black-spotted and Reddish-winged Bare-eyes, Brownish Elaenia, tyrannulets, Lesser Wagtail Tyrant, pygmy tyrants including Short-tailed Pygmy Tyrant (the world’s smallest passerine along with Black-capped Pygmy Tyrant), Zimmer's Tody Tyrant, Black-and-white and Yellow-browed Tody Flycatchers, Orange-fronted Plushcrown, flycatchers including Fuscous and Royal, Screaming Piha, Plum-throated, Pompadour, Purple-throated and Spangled Cotingas, Bare-necked and Purple-throated Fruitcrows, White-browed Purpletuft, manakins including Golden-headed, Western Striped and White-bearded, Saffron-crested Tyrant Manakin, tityras, becards, Collared and Long-billed Gnatwrens, Black-capped Donacobius, Black-faced and Yellow-bellied Dacnises, Fulvous Shrike Tanager, Green-and-gold, Masked Crimson, Paradise and other tanagers, honeycreepers, Oriole Blackbird, oropendolas including Band-tailed, and euphonias.
 Also a chance of Harpy Eagle, Black-banded, Grey-breasted and Rufous-sided Crakes, owls such as Crested and Spectacled, Rufous and Long-tailed Potoos, Amazonian Umbrellabird, Purple-breasted Cotinga (white sand forest) and Orange-backed Troupial.

-Uakari, Pygmy Marmoset, Black-mantled and Red-backed Saddleback Tamarins, Brown Capuchin, White-fronted Capuchin, Red Howler, Spix's Night, Equatorial Saki, Common (Bolivian) Squirrel, Lucifer (Yellow-handed) Titi and Woolly Monkeys, Grey River and Pink River Dolphins, Brown-throated Three-toed Sloth and Capybara.
+Uakari, Pygmy Marmoset, Black-mantled and Red-backed Saddleback Tamarins, Bolivian and Common Squirrel Monkeys, Brown and White-fronted Capuchins, Red Howler, Spix's Night, Equatorial Saki, Lucifer (Yellow-handed) Titi and Common Woolly Monkeys, Grey River (Tucuxi) and Pink River (Boto) Dolphins, Brown-throated Three-toed Sloth, South American Coati and Capybara.
 Also a chance of Amazonian Manatee and Giant Otter.

 River levels are normally high from December to May, peaking in February-April.
 During this period of the year boats are able to penetrate deep into the forest but many foot trails are several metres under water.
 Water levels are usually low from June to November and the best times for birding are August and November-December.